PARTICIPATORY PHOTOGRAPHY WORKSHOPS

-are available for a full day, or over an extended one week series of classroom visits
+are available for a full day, or over an extended series of visits

 3 ) AFTER TESTING THEIR NEW SKILLS, participants choose an image(s) that comprises a theme or tells a story.
 Participants then work with a mentor to write their story before presenting their work to the group.
 More often than not this is where a participant discovers that he or she actually has a lot to say about something very dear to them.